 - Minimize risks of bumping into bears – bears tend to want to stay away from humans.
 If they can smell food, though, they may be tempted to come and check out your camping space.
 Make sure to dispose of your food waste responsibly in dedicated bins.
 You can also store food in the absolute best bear bags and bear canisters for keeping your food.

-- Never light BBQs or other smoke producing items inside tents – if you’re staying in a tent, never bring anything that can produce smoke (even if it is put out) inside.
+- Never light BBQs or other smoke producing items inside tents – if you’re staying in the best tent under 100, never bring anything that can produce smoke (even if it is put out) inside.
 This can result in toxic fume inhalation which could prove fatal.
 It also poses a fire risk.

 Consider a Camper Van